mramshaw/pubsub/README.md

 127.0.0.1:6379>
 ```

-In the second terminal, the subscriber should echo the message sent:
+In the second console, the subscriber should echo the message sent:

 ```
 $ redis-cli